Do you know a superteacher with ninja classroom management skills? One whose kids are always on task? Who seems to effortlessly command the room?

 - friendly and genuine smile (most of the time)

-Whether she is a dynamic jumping-on-the-desks teacher or a quiet presence, you will notice that there is a confidence in her stance.
-She is not mindlessly fidgeting but looks purposeful and deliberate.
+Whether they’re a dynamic jumping-on-the-desks teacher or a quiet presence, you will notice that their confident stance.
+They’re not mindlessly fidgeting.
+Instead, they look purposeful.
+Deliberate.

 What powerful body language says